guanacone/flaming_iguana_app/README.md

 To Do:

-~~refactor closing nav modal with outside click using React ref https://stackoverflow.com/questions/32553158/detect-click-outside-react-component~~
+* ~~refactor closing nav modal with outside click using React ref https://stackoverflow.com/questions/32553158/detect-click-outside-react-component~~

-Create component to wrapp pages/components holding forms in order to style them via styled components an not `GlobalStyles`.
+* Create component to wrapp pages/components holding forms in order to style them via styled components an not `GlobalStyles`.

-Replace all `useFetchAPI` with `axiosHook`.
+* Replace all `useFetchAPI` with `axiosHook`.

-Set up data validation for mongoDB on update.
+* Set up data validation for mongoDB on update.
+* Style emails.